-Over the past few years I’ve become very passionate about both passive income and crypto.
-Although blogging was something I was interested in for years, I didn’t start building blogs until I became interested in building additional income streams.
+Over the past few years I’ve become very passionate earning passive income, and I’ve also been working as a marketer for cryptocurrency companies.
+I actually started blogging because I was interested in creating a passive income stream.
 If you’re an artist or deal with mental health issues, like me, having money coming in from more sources than just your paycheck can make a huge difference.
 Passive income can free up more of your time so you can focus on your passion projects, or if you need to take some time off to focus on your health you’ll have a cushion to do so.
 You never know when you might lose your job or simply want to travel and take time off.

 That being said, passive income isn’t really passive.
 Whether you’re starting up a rental property, building a blog, or investing in dividend paying stocks, you will need to spend some time (and probably some money) on your passive income streams.
 Passive income simply means that you aren’t trading your time for money.